 The timeframe for filing a claim in situations involving third party benefits (COB and subrogation) shall begin on the date that the third party documented resolution of the claim.
-COB claims must be submitted as paper claims on a red CMS 1500 form.
-COB claims are not subject to the \$2.00 paper claim processing fee.
+COB claims with other insurance payor information can be submitted through your clearinghouse, providers eyesyenrgy.com, or as paper claims on a CMS 1500 form.
+COB paper claims are not subject to the \$2.00 paper claim processing fee.